anoophp777/spring-boot-bug/Readme.md

 mvn spring-boot:run
 ```

-The app will start running at <http://localhost:1010>.
+The app will start running at <http://localhost:1010>

-## Explore Actuator Endpoints
+## Prometheus endpoint

-All the actuator endpoints will be available at <http://localhost:1010/actuator>.
+All the actuator endpoints will be available at <http://localhost:1010/management/prometheus>

-Some of the actuator endpoints are protected with Spring Security's HTTP Basic Authentication.
-You can use the username `actuator` and password `actuator` for http basic authentication.